top of page

 ABOUT ME

-This has been some of the most challenging work I’ve ever done, and also the most rewarding.
+Disengaging from diet culture has been some of the most challenging work I’ve ever done and also the most rewarding.
 And all the work I’d done in connection with becoming alcohol-free, and all the tools and tricks I’d gathered to support that effort, helped support me in this area of reclamation as well.

 I have reclaimed my body from alcohol, and I continue to reclaim it from diet culture.